 Do not worry if the version number seems newer than the current release, or has a number never publicly released. aTbRef's author is generally working in the current beta, thus the differing number from the current public release.

 Search inputs to use two different search engines are offered: DuckDuckGo and Google.
 Sadly trying to use major search engines to search changing web content is an exercise if frustration.
 The search engines index when they like and, despite following the instructions aimed to help their spidering, usually to sub-par effect.
 Any complaints about this should this be emailed to the search engine company and not to aTbref's author.
 Generally, the site map page is the best search resource there is.
 It should not be so, but complain to the Web Search companies, please!

 This section states the CC-BY-NC-SA Creative Commons Licence under which this information is released (with Eastgate's, Inc.'s blessing), and described here.
 This is of little relevance to most users, but may prove useful in two circumstances.
 Firstly, if reusing or formally quoting the content the licence gives you a fairly clear aim as to what you may do without having to ask the to the author.
 The second is less common now Internet access is less of a novelty.
 Iy you wish to use aTbRef as a web resource but need to do so on an Intranet, the licence may assist with discussions with local IT staff over whether the resource can be thus used (it can!).

 This simply notes how this content was created and by whom.

-If still confused, please visit the Tinderbox user-to-user format (N.B> not Tinderbox tech support) at https://forum.eastgate.com.
+If still confused, please visit the Tinderbox user-to-user forum (N.B. that is not formal Tinderbox tech support) at https://forum.eastgate.com.